fwdop/prepare-release/README.md

 ### `--deploy-major` (optional)

-Only deploy the master version.
-This will create folder that is only named after the major version
+Only deploy the major version.
+This will create a folder that is only named after the major version.

 ### `--ignore-dot-files` (optional)